 The “rate this story” feature gives the REI blog a social media feel on its own website.
 It also confirms that readers enjoy the content.
 All posts on the Co-Op Journal’s front page earned at least four evergreen trees out of five (as of April 21).

 The marketing team at Southwest Airlines gets kudos for creating one of the funniest, most clever advertising campaigns in history.
+Imitation is the sincerest form of flattery.
+Southwest’s marketing team inspired humor and creativity in others.

 They also deserve credit for thinking outside the box when it comes to their blog.
 The “Nuts About Southwest” was launched in 2008.
 A group of employees post regular content relating to everything from TSA regulations to new planes joining Southwest fleet.
 But a majority of the content is posted by customers.